Pratismith/prj/README.md

 A full-stack property rental application with user authentication, property listings, and real-time search functionality.

+## ⚠️ IMPORTANT SECURITY NOTICE

+**The credentials provided during setup may have been exposed.
+For production use, you MUST:**

+1. **Rotate ALL credentials immediately:**
+   - Create a new MongoDB database user with a new password
+   - Generate a new, strong JWT secret
+   - Create new Gmail app password
+   - Regenerate Cloudinary API keys

+2. **Never commit `.env` files to version control**
+   - The `.env` file is in `.gitignore` to prevent accidental commits
+   - Always use environment variables or secure secret management systems
+   - For Replit: use the Secrets tab in the Tools panel

+3. **For production deployment:**
+   - Use Replit Secrets or your platform's environment variable system
+   - Enable 2FA on all external services
+   - Regularly rotate credentials
+   - Monitor access logs for suspicious activity

 ## Features

 - User authentication (signup, login, password recovery)